Insights | | Stakeholder Engagement: Goals and actions bank

 Industry Standards & Guidance

-This section focuses on relevant international standards, voluntary frameworks, and industry guidance that inform expectations and good practice for financial institutions in managing this issue.
+This section provides guidance on international standards, voluntary frameworks, and industry guidance that shape expectations for stakeholder engagement and responsible conduct across ESG issues.

 Align ESG practices and disclosures with relevant international standards and stakeholder expectations